mantidproject/mantid/docs/source/release/v6.4.0/indirect_geometry.rst

 #######

 - In Indirect Data analysis the button for fitting the currently plotted spectra has been renamed and rescaled to fit the interface.
+- :ref:`IndirectILLReductionQENS <algm-IndirectILLReductionFWS>` now offer a possibility to switch off the detector grouping.